arcanemachine/hetzner-dns-tools/README.md

 print(new_record_id)
 ```

-To create a new zone with a custom TTL (default is `86400`) and return all record data:
+To create a new MX record with server `your-mail-server.com` and priority `10`:

 ```
 from hetzner_dns_tools.record_create import record_create